 Oral-conscious Sedation

 Oral sedation is administered in pill form.
-With oral-conscious sedation, you take the medication prior to the procedure so you will be very relaxed when you arrive at the office.
+With oral-conscious sedation, you take the medication prior to the procedure, so you will be very relaxed when you arrive at the office.
 The medication may also cause memory loss of the dental experience during the procedure, which is an added benefit for someone with dental anxiety.

 Patients with dental fear or anxiety can feel relief with this pain-free dental treatment.
 Sedation dental treatment may also cause anterograde amnesia, which means the patient will not remember the surgery.
 In addition, IV and oral sedation treatments allow dentists to work faster than they would otherwise.